Totati/ngx-mat-errors/README.md

 ## Customize

-There are 2 way to customize your error messages.
+There are 2 ways to customize your error messages.

 ### Injection token